Run surveys. Get insights. Unlock growth.

 1. Survey fatigue

 One of the reasons longer surveys have a lower completion rate might be due to survey fatigue.
-It occurs when a survey respondent becomes tired or bored of answering questions.
+It occurs when a survey respondent becomes tired or bored of answering questions and providing customer feedback.
 Just like eating too much chocolate can make you sick, answering too many questions can make your customers sick!

 2. Timing